 Onion Allergy or Intolerance?

-The symptoms and indications of onion allergy and food intolerance are almost identical.
+The symptoms and indications of allergy and food intolerance are almost identical.
 It makes people puzzled or confused to differentiate them.
 The onion allergy responds very quickly.
 It can start within a minute after eating onions.

 The response can be very serious and life-threatening.
 But with onion intolerance, it can take as much as a day for the symptoms to show up and the reaction is moderate.
 Food that can cause onion allergies include: